The Best Coyote Hunting Light: 5 Features You Must Have

 To compare coyotes vision to human vision, SC Psychological LTD. has done a great job at putting together a color spectrum graph:

 As shown in the graph above, a coyote can see two primary colors: yellow and blue.
-This is common vision for deer, hogs, and other dichromate vision mammals as well.
-This is one reason why it is best to not wear blue jeans when going deer hunting or coyote hunting as they tend to stick out like a sore thumb.
-If they are covered by a high rack or blind, of course then they are an ok option.
+This is common vision for deer, hogs, and other dichromate vision mammals as well, so it doesn't just apply to coyote hunting lights.
+This is also one reason why it is best to not wear blue jeans when going deer hunting or coyote hunting as they tend to stick out like a sore thumb.
+If they are covered by a high rack or deer blind, of course then they are an ok option.

 While coyotes don't have the greatest color vision, another weakness is that they are not able to see as far as most humans can.
 Humans (some cases require glasses or contacts) can see 20/20 vision.
 Coyotes vision is closer to 20/70 vision and some may have even worse vision.
 This basically means a coyote can see at 20 feet what a human can see at 70 feet.

 The one vision strength coyotes have over humans is their peripheral vision.
 This is what can make it very hard to sneak up on a coyote.
 A human has 180 degree peripheral vision while coyotes have 260 degree peripheral vision.
 This is due to the shape of their head and location of their eyes.
 This is ultimately why coyote hunters should stay as still as possible, because any small bit of movement can be detected fairly easily if a coyote is in range.
 Here's more information about the science behind a coyote's vision and how to determine what color coyote hunting light works best for night hunting.